Drummond warns of spreading Christian nationalism in public schools

 “There will be a day in America where Christianity is a plurality, and not a majority,” he said.
 “That day may not come in my lifetime, but it will come in the lifetime of my children or grandchildren,” Drummond said.
 “We need to be careful of the establishment of laws, and rules of law, that will take what we’ve considered sacred these last 250 years and do away with it.”

-Drummond has said he believes the Catholic virtual charter school authorized by a state board is unconstitutional and will take legal action to stop state funds from going to it.
+Drummond has said he believes the Catholic virtual charter school authorized by a state board is unconstitutional and that legal action will be needed to stop state funds from going to it.

 “To those in the Christian nationalist movement that would say ‘Drummond’s anti-religion,’ I would say just the opposite.
 I may very well be the last defender of religious liberty in the movement to eviscerate the separation of church and state.”